Debian on Motorola 680x0

 lets you run MacOS under Linux/ppc.
 MOL runs natively on the processor

-port of Linux, a freely distributed UNIX like operating system, to a variety of Power Macintosh platforms
+MkLinux is a port of Linux, a freely distributed UNIX like operating system, to a variety of Power Macintosh platforms.

 Mupper is a rescue-CD project for the PegasosPPC.
 It is based on Gentoo Linux and contains various tools like parted, midnight-commander and support for various filesystems including FAT, VFAT, ReiserFS, XFS and EXT3.